hamler-lang/hamler/README.md

 ## Why Hamler?

-- Functional programming
+- A Functional programming language;
-- Compile-time type checking and type inference
+- Compile-time type checking and type inference;
-- Embrace the Erlang VM
+- Running on the Erlang's VM

 ## Features